About the Black Sea Program

 The Black Sea Research fellowship is made possible through a grant by the U.S. Department of State’s Program for Research and Training on Eastern Europe and the Independent States of the Former Soviet Union (Title VIII).
-Black Sea Research fellows will be affiliated with the MEI Frontier Europe Program for four months in 2022.
+Black Sea Research fellows will be affiliated with the MEI Black Sea Program for five months in 2024 (May-September 2023).
 The specific start and end dates of the fellowship will be determined in coordination with the fellowship director.
-Four fellows of U.S. nationality will be selected to spend the first five and last three weeks of their fellowship in Washington, DC, receiving training and mentorship, refining research, and participating in policy dialogue; in the intervening eight weeks, fellows will undertake field research in one Black Sea country of their choice (Bulgaria, Georgia, Moldova, Romania, Russia, or Ukraine), pending COVID-19 travel options.
+Four fellows of U.S. nationality will be selected.
+Throughout this fellowship program selected fellows will receive training and mentorship, conduct research, travel to the region, and participate in policy dialogue.
+Part of the fellowship will take place in hybrid/online mode.
+Fellows will spend at least one week of their fellowship in Washington, DC.
+Three to eight weeks fellows will undertake field research in one country of their choice (Armenia, Azerbaijan, Bulgaria, Georgia, Moldova, Romania, or Ukraine).

 The Black Sea fellowship program aims to strengthen U.S. expertise and understanding of Black Sea countries while facilitating mutual connections between Americans and their regional counterparts.
 The fellowship will provide a unique opportunity for fellows to understand the nuances of the Black Sea region.
 It will ultimately produce alumni capable of developing rigorous expertise that can meaningfully contribute to U.S. foreign policy.
 Fellows will complete research projects, including field research, that provide new insights into their chosen topic and tangibly contribute to advancing American understanding of the region.
-At the end of the program, MEI will offer fellows the opportunity to become Frontier Europe Initiative contributors and/or non-resident fellows.
+At the end of the program, fellows will be integrated into the Black Sea Program’s alumni group and MEI will offer fellows the opportunity to become Black Sea Program contributors and/or non-resident fellows.

 Title VIII Black Sea Research Fellows will be selected through an open, merit-based competition process.
 Candidates must be at the graduate- or post-doctoral level in international affairs, political science, economics, European/East European studies, or a related discipline, and must be U.S. citizens.
-The ideal candidate should have substantial research or study experience relating to the Black Sea region, as well as demonstrated interest in one or more of the research areas covered by the MEI Frontier Europe Initiative: political, economic, security, democratic, and/or governance challenges in the Black Sea with direct relevance to U.S. foreign policy.
-Fellows may be based in-house at MEI’s offices in Washington, D.C., or with the approval of the Program Director (and as COVID restrictions would allow) may work remotely/virtually from a location of their choosing.
+The ideal candidate should have substantial research or study experience relating to the Black Sea region, as well as demonstrated interest in one or more of the research areas covered by the MEI Black Sea Program: political, economic, security, democratic, and/or governance challenges in the Black Sea with direct relevance to U.S. foreign policy.
+Fellows may be based in-house at MEI’s offices in Washington, D.C., or with the approval of the Program Director, may work remotely/virtually from a location of their choosing.

 Central to the program will be addressing core U.S. foreign policy objectives, including improving national security by protecting U.S. troops and developing U.S. capabilities; promoting democracy by strengthening democratic values and institutions as well as civil society; engaging with allies to strengthen their resilience against Russian aggression, Chinese strategic presence, and Iranian influence; promoting American and partners’ prosperity by securing commercial opportunities and fostering investment; advancing free-market transition; and aiding in the fight against corruption by promoting market-oriented economic and governance reforms.